plomlompom/redo-blog/README.md

 You can then enter the directory and run redo there.
 This will generate article .html files from all .md and .rst files, plus a ./index.html, and a ./feed.xml.
 These files will be linked to symbolically in a directory ./public/.
-If you provide a file suffixed .links to basename of an article file, these links will be added as article-specific linkbacks to the .html file and the feed entry.
+If you provide or edit a file suffixed .links to basename of an article file, these links will be added as article-specific linkbacks to the .html file and the feed entry.

 Some metadata files will also be generated below ./metadata/: For each article, there will be generated a .automatic_metadata (to contain an article's UUID,